allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 ## Hypothesis testing: physical resources are not the best in terms of price per performance

-I assumed that virtual machine type (n2-standard-4) is not the best in terms of price per performance.
+I assumed that the current virtual machine type (n2-standard-4) is not the best in terms of price per performance.
 To quickly check performance of different virtual machine types I used [CoreMark scores provided by Google Cloud itself](https://cloud.google.com/compute/docs/benchmarks-linux).

+Based on CoreMark scores and official Google Cloud VM pricing I prepared a table, which will help me to choose VM type with the best performance to price ratio.
-I ended up with the following table.
-The most important column was “price per 1 mln points” - how much do I need to pay on average to score 1 mln points.
+The most important column is “price per 1 mln points” - how much do I need to pay on average to score 1 mln points.
-I used official prices from Google Cloud site VM instance pricing from region europe-west1.
+I used [official VM instance prices from Google Cloud site](https://cloud.google.com/compute/vm-instance-pricing) from region europe-west1.

 <table>
   <tr>